Livermore, New Hampshire: Geography

-The curving northwestern border of the township follows the height of land between the drainage of the East Branch of the Pemigewasset River to the west and the headwaters of the Sawyer River and the Swift River to the east.
+The curving northwestern border of the township follows the height of land between the drainage of the East Branch of the Pemigewasset River to the west and the headwaters of the Sawyer River and the Swift River to the east, as well as tributaries of the Pemigewasset River to the south.
 Important summits along the border (from northeast to southwest) include Mount Bemis, at 3706 ft above sea level; Mount Lowell, at 3743 ft; Mount Carrigain, the highest point in Livermore at 4700 ft; Mount Kancamagus, at 3728 ft; and Mount Osceola, at 4326 ft.

 Two roads cross the township of Livermore, although neither one is close to the site of Livermore village.
 The Kancamagus Highway (New Hampshire Route 112) crosses Kancamagus Pass (2855 ft) on the Lincoln/Livermore boundary and passes through several miles of the southeastern part of Livermore to a point just west of Sabbaday Falls.
 The Tripoli Road (not usually maintained for winter travel), which runs from the northern tip of Thornton through Thornton Gap to Waterville Valley, crosses the southwest corner of the township.